đź“™ Knowledge Base Tip: Review the Key Assignment Designer article before creating or editing key assignments.

 -

-Key assignment dates are based on term milestone dates and can be edited at the course section level.
+Depending on the assignment type, key assignment dates are tied to term milestone dates and can be edited at the course section level.
 Once dates are configured, click Finish to create the key assignment.
 The platform does not associate courses with dates or terms.
-Therefore, milestone events from the term timeline are utilized when configuring key assignment dates.
+Therefore, milestone events from the term timeline are used to configure key assignment dates.
 Learn more about offset configuration.

 -